14 Surprisingly Healthy Fast-Food Orders, According to Dietitians

-"I'm a big fan of their new Sous Vide Eggs!" exclaims Shapiro.
-"They taste great, are loaded with protein and are under 170 calories but will keep you full for 2-3 hours!
-They are gluten free so acceptable for celiacs and anyone watching their carbs, contain some veggies (peppers, yay!
-Therefore some vitamin C)."
-Slayton adds, "our clients are giving the sousvide eggs major thumb’s up."
+"I'm a big fan of Starbucks Sous Vide Eggs!" exclaims Shapiro.
+"They taste great, are loaded with protein, and are 170 calories but will keep you full for two to three hours!
+They are gluten-free, making them acceptable for celiacs and anyone watching their carbs, and they contain some veggies (peppers equal vitamin C)."

 If you're in the mood for a sub, Subway may be the way to go.
 These subs are easy to personalize based on your individual health goals, so grabbing some tuna on a 6" sub and loading it up with veggies will keep your calories somewhat low and your protein high.

 Chick-fil-A Grilled Market Salad

 This garden salad is a reasonably good option at Chick-fil-A if you're wanting something less fried and more nutrient-dense.
 You can choose from a grilled or spicy grilled cold filet, a warm filet, regular or spicy chicken strips, or regular or spicy chicken nuggets.
 But if you're looking for healthy-ish, go with the grilled.

 A previous version of this article was originally published in September, 2o17.